 The Use Of A Password Manager App Provides A Very Much Needed System Of Organization For Keeping You Safe From Hacking

 This is a password manager app that I’ve been using for the past month or so, and I’ve also written a blog post about this amazing and ingenious technology.
-Before I got my Android I would typically keep all of my ID’s and passwords in notepad, or notes on the iPhone.
-I normally would make my passwords the same as to not forget them, but this has always been a very bad practice because if someone ever gains access to any of your devices and your passwords are the same, they would be able to access any of your other accounts.
-Think your banking account, paypal, ebay, Amazon, etc.
+Before I got my Android phone I would normally keep all of my online user ID’s and passwords in notepad, or the notes app on my iPhone.
+I would also mistakenly make my passwords the same so I wouldn’t forget them, but this has always been a very bad practice because if someone ever gains access to any of your devices and your passwords are the same, they would be able to access any of your other accounts with ease.
+Think accounts like your banking account, Paypal, ebay, Amazon, etc.

-One of the reasons the notes app was convenient for iPhone is because of the ability to auto-sync between all devices.
-Of course you know I rely heavily on my 2 computers as well as my phone for everything I do.
-So when I update a note on the note app it automatically syncs with my laptop.
+One of the reasons the notes app as I mentioned before was convenient for iPhone was because of the ability to auto-sync the data in notes between all devices.
+As someone that works in IT and also someone that uses their machines extensively, I rely very heavily on my computers and like most busy professionals, I have a lot to access and a lot I need to track and organize.
+So when I update a note on the note app it automatically syncs with my laptop, my desktop, and every other device I that I use.
+Its convenient and it works wonders for me because I am always in and out of apps bouncing around from site to site, multi-tasking, you name it I’m doing it online.
 While this is convenient this is also insecure.
-If someone happens to guess the numeric code to my phone they could easily access the note app and have a field day.
-There are many apps on the iPhone once you’re logged into it that allow “Touch ID”, which I have enabled on every app where it can be enabled.
-The note app for iPhone does not have any security around it so you have to rely on your pin number of touch ID to keep your data safe.
+If someone happens to guess the numeric code to my phone they could easily access the note app and have a field day with my data.
+One benefit to the iPhone is the use of TouchID, which I absolutely love because of the speed and convenience.
+Most if not all of the apps on my iPhone have “Touch ID” enabled, which calls for your unique finger print in order to use the app.
+The note app itself for iPhone does not have any security around it so you have to rely on your pin number or Touch ID that you use to log into your phone to keep your data safe.

 1) You probably have over 30 different places where you need unique usernames and passwords.
 I have well over 40 accounts from banking, to my website, to the 5 email accounts I have.

-Now, the passwords and all of your information is stored behind an encrypted app on the device.
-Just like the note app, it also syncs to all of your devices.
-So on my iPhone wherever touch ID is not enable and I need to login somewhere, all I do is just back out of the app that I am trying to login to, open 1Password, go to the account I need, copy the Password, back out of 1Password and go back to the app I’m trying to login to, paste, and I’m in!
+Now consider this, the passwords and all of your information is stored behind an encrypted app on your mobile device or on your laptop.
+I use a Windows machine and a Macbook Pro and it all works the same no matter the platform.
+So just like the notes app I mentioned previously in this post, it also syncs all of your data to all of your devices so you will always have all of your passwords, usernames and other data no matter which device you’re on.
+On my iPhone wherever touch ID is not enabled and I need to login using the actual username and password, all I do is just back out of the app that I am trying to login to, open the 1Password app, go to the account I need, copy the Password, back out of 1Password and go back to the app I’m trying to login to, paste, and I’m in!

-The other thing I will mention to you is that I use 2-factor authentication just about everywhere.
-I don’t sit at coffee shops often but if you ever do sit at a coffee shop having a complex password is important, but more importantly using a VPN client is a must.
-People can sit outside or inside coffee shops and with certain kinds of “packet sniffing” software, they can capture any data that you pass to the wireless network.
+You will often here IT and Cyber Security professionals warn against the dangers of using public wi-fi.
+I personally don’t sit at coffee shops often but if you ever do sit down at a coffee shop to use your laptop having a complex password is important, but more important than that is the use of a VPN client.
+A VPN client secures your internet connection between your laptop and your outgoing connection to the Internet.
+Some argue that may or may not help prevent you from getting hacked, which is a true statement.
+There are software and hardware components that are available to be purchased online where people can sit outside or even inside a coffee shop and with certain kinds of “packet sniffing” software, they can capture any data that you pass through the local wireless network.